-DOC area for red wines and white wines in the Italian region or on the island Sicily
+DOC area for red and white wines in the Italian region and on the island Sicily

-, The zone includes the municipalities of Menfi, Sambuca di Sicilia and Sciacca in the province of Agrigento, as well as the municipality of Castelvetrano in the province of Trapani.
-There are two sub-zones named after subdivisions in the municipality of Menfi called Feudo the Fiori and Bonera.
+, The zone includes the municipalities of Menfi, Sambuca di Sicilia and Sciacca in the province of Agrigento, and the municipality of Castelvetrano in the province of Trapani.
+There are two subzones named by sub-areas in the municipality of Menfi called Feudo the Fiori and Bonera.

 The varietal wines

-must be pressed from at least 85% of each variety.
+must be made from at least 85% of the respective variety.
 The three white wines

 are Ansonica ( Inzolia